How To Apply For Financial Aid & FAFSA

-- If you wish your financial aid counselor to be able to discuss your financial aid with your parent or spouse, then we must have a written release to that effect signed by you for that financial aid year noted on the Webster University Financial Aid Application.
+- If you wish your counselor to be able to discuss your financial aid with your parent or spouse, then we must have a written release to that effect signed by you for that award year noted on the Webster University application.
 There are no exceptions.

 - Last, but certainly not least, please be sure you electronically "sign" your FAFSA.
-If you are a dependent student, or if your parents' information was required, then at least one parent must also "sign" the FAFSA.
+If you are a dependent student, or if your parents' information was required, then at least one parent must also "sign".

 - Divorce or separation.

 - Loss of employment or significant reduction in income or benefits.